-- Authentication: a balloon notification (audio optional) appears to prompt for a PIN code.
+- 1. Authentication: a balloon notification (audio optional) prompts you for a PIN code.
 If the PIN code does not match the code entered on the remote device, the connection will not be allowed.
-Once the remote device has been authenticated this notification will not appear again, unless the paired relationship is broken and the devices must re-pair. - 2.
-Authorization: a balloon notification appears and/or a sound file provides audio notification that a remote device is attempting to access a Bluetooth service on this computer.
+Once the remote device has been authenticated this notification will not appear again, unless the paired relationship is broken.
+If the paired relationship is broken, the devices must re-pair. - 2.
+Authorization: a balloon notification is displayed and/or a sound file provides audio notification that a remote device is attempting to access a Bluetooth service on this computer.
 Click the balloon to proceed.
-A dialog box appears that offers the option of letting the connection proceed this time only or to always allow this particular remote device to use the service it is attempting to access. - 3.
-Once a connection has been authorized, an additional visual and/or audio notification may appear (if enabled).
+A dialog box prompts you to enable the connection only once, or to allow this device to use the service every time. - 3.
+Once a connection has been authorized, an additional visual and/or audio notification may be displayed (if enabled).
 This notification is for information only to inform the operator that a connection has been established.

-After two devices are paired (step 1, above), the authentication notification will no longer appear when a connection is attempted.
+After two devices are paired (step 1, above), the authentication notification will no longer be displayed when a connection is attempted.

-If "Always allow..." is enabled during the authorization process (step 2, above), the authorization notification will not appear on future connection attempts.
+If "Always allow..." is enabled during the authorization process (step 2, above), the authorization notification will not be displayed on future connection attempts.
 Connection notification (step 3, above) only happens if it has been enabled on the Notifications tab of the individual service being accessed.